-In addition to transmission repairs, services and rebuilds, drivetrain services are also offered at Ralph’s Transmission.
+In addition to transmission repairs, services and rebuilds, drivetrain services are also offered at Ralph’s Transmission, your transmission repair service in Modesto.
 The transmission and the rest of the drivetrain (otherwise known as the driveline when referring to everything beyond the transmission) are two different systems that work together.
 The transmission keeps the engine and wheels working in unison no matter what gear the vehicle is in.
 The various components of the driveline then transfer that power and regulate torque as the car is in motion.

 Let’s take a look at the different parts of a drivetrain: